Pre-COVID – a constant challenge

 Being a payroll provider, we chose to conduct our own internal investigation by picking 3,000 random and anonymised employees from our customer database.

 PayFit’s customer demographic

-Primarily made up of small and medium businesses operating in the tech or financial services sector and mainly consists of companies operating in and around the Greater London area.
+PayFit's customer demographic is primarily made up of small and medium businesses operating in the tech or financial services sector.
+Most companies currently operate in and around the Greater London area.